abusaeed2433/JavaInREADME/inheritance/part7/README.md

-# inheritance part-7
-> Codes are in `partSeven` package
+# Inheritance - part7

 ## No Multiple Inheritance of Classes
-- Is defined as having a class inherit from more than one superclass,
+- Is defined as having a class inherited from more than one superclass,
 - Java **doesn't support** multiple inheritance of class,
 - There is no `Diamod-problem`,
   - Diamond problem